 While in college, Kim started his formal career in the studios of campus station WMEB-FM with an early Saturday morning show.
 In his senior year in college, he got a job as a weekend radio board operator for the Maine Public Broadcasting Network.
-It worked into a full time job in both radio and television.
+It worked into a full-time job in both radio and television.

-As I got a bit older and got my first transistor radio I’d listen to WGUY-AM in Bangor and listen to the hits with Mighty John Marshall.
-Oh but at night I got taken away to WBZ and WMEX in Boston, and the best nighttime listening of WKBW in Buffalo.
+As I got a bit older and got my first transistor radio, I’d listen to WGUY-AM in Bangor and the hits with Mighty John Marshall.
+At night, I got taken away to WBZ and WMEX in Boston.
+The best nighttime listening of WKBW in Buffalo.
 Well, that was it.
 Somehow I had to get into the business of radio.

-In the early 80’s I moved to Florida and was a DJ at a disco and at a rock ‘n’ roll bar.
+In the early 80’s I moved to Florida and was a DJ at a disco and a rock ‘n’ roll bar.
 In 1988, I was in the first group of volunteers at WERU-FM in Blue Hill.
 I had a rock ‘n’ roll show and I hosted a contemporary Christian music show, one of the first in the area.
 In 1990 I went to the commercial side as a DJ on co-owned WWMJ/WDEA in Ellsworth.
 I then went into the traffic department of the two stations.

 Jeff Solari has been in sports media since he was 17.
 He is not shy with his opinions or unique perspective on the world of sports.
 Jeff is a graduate of Mount Desert Island High School and the University of Southern Maine.
-Solari began broadcasting sports while in high school doing local high school games on local cable TV and WDEA radio in Ellsworth.
+Solari began broadcasting sports while in high school, doing local high school games on local cable TV and WDEA radio in Ellsworth.

 He continued broadcasting sports while at USM, covering Final Four basketball teams and a national champion baseball team.
-After graduating from college, he became a sports TV anchor at WLBZ-TV working with Dale Duff and Lee Goldberg from 1992-1995.
-In the late ’90’s, Solari did high school games for WMDI in Bar Harbor and provided play-by-play of Maine Women’s basketball during the Cindy Blodgett era for WZON.
+After graduating from college, he became a sports TV anchor at WLBZ-TV, working with Dale Duff and Lee Goldberg from 1992-1995.
+In the late ’90s, Solari did high school games for WMDI in Bar Harbor and provided play-by-play of Maine Women’s basketball during the Cindy Blodgett era for WZON.
 In 2003, he served as co-host of the Oklahoma football postgame show on WKY in Oklahoma City.

 Michael W. Hale

 Michael has worked for a variety of radio stations in Maine and at ESPN Radio in Florida.
-He also was a commercial and sports announcer for many years at WABI television in Bangor, Me.
-He has won various awards from the Maine Association Of Broadcasters.
+He also was a commercial and sports announcer for many years at WABI television in Bangor, ME.
+He has won various awards from the Maine Association of Broadcasters.

-Michael’s grandfather, father, many of his uncles and brothers served their country in World War I, World War II, the Korean War and the Vietnam War.
+Michael’s grandfather, father, uncles, and brothers served their country in World War I, World War II, the Korean War, and the Vietnam War.
 His ancestry is traced back to American Revolutionary officer Nathan Hale, who attempted to spy on the British and was hanged in 1776.
-Michael W. Hale, a Millinocket native, is married and splits his time between Orlando, Florida and the coast of Maine.
+Michael W. Hale, a Millinocket native, is married and splits his time between Orlando, Florida, and Maine’s coast.
 When not on the radio, he enjoys hiking and riding his Harley motorcycle.

-In 1995 Bill joined the staff of Acadia Broadcast group (WLKE, WKSQ, & WBFB).
-A big company purchased the group and added 6 more stations to the mix (WGUY, WWBX, WABI, WVOM, WFZX, and WNSX).
-The sale made it possible for Bill to pull a couple shifts on WMCM as well.
+In 1995, Bill joined the Acadia Broadcast group staff (WLKE, WKSQ, & WBFB).
+A big company purchased the group and added six more stations to the mix (WGUY, WWBX, WABI, WVOM, WFZX, and WNSX).
+The sale made it possible for Bill to pull a couple of shifts on WMCM as well.

-When WNSX was sold, Bill went along with the sale logging 20 years at the same station.
-He has been the music director of 6 stations.
-Bill has also been a live event DJ since he was 15, the announcer for weekend racing at Speedway 95 for 11 years (2001-2012) and a multi time winner of awards from the Maine Association of Broadcasting.
+When WNSX was sold, Bill went along with the sale, logging 20 years at the same station.
+He has been the music director of six stations.
+Bill has also been a live event DJ since he was 15, the announcer for weekend racing at Speedway 95 for 11 years (2001-2012), and a multi-time winner of awards from the Maine Association of Broadcasting.